 4. Acknowledge the Dangers

-There are many benefits of hiking solo such as more flexibility and freedom, testing your own skills, controlling your fear, and being able to push your physical and mental limits.
-However, you need to acknowledge the fact that there are risks in hiking alone, as with any other solo trips.
+There are many benefits of hiking solo, such as more flexibility and freedom, testing your own skills, controlling your fear, and being able to push your physical and mental limits.
+However, it would be best to acknowledge that there are risks in hiking alone, as with any other solo trips.

 Here are some dangers to be aware of: